nking/curvature-scale-space-corners-and-transformations/testresources/zhang1998/README.txt

 (u0, v0) the coordinates of the principal point,
     for radial distortion, they use the k1*r + k2*r^2 pattern.

+They use a quasi-affine projection in a pinhole camera model.

 Model.txt is 64 lines of 8 real numbers
      they hold the WCS (X,Y) coordinates of the checkerboard corners, w/ assumption that Z=0 data?.txt are each 64 lines of 8 real numbers.